dlt-hub/dlt/docs/website/docs/getting-started/build-a-data-pipeline.md

 In this example, the **`github_repo_events`** resource uses the merge write disposition with **`primary_key="id"`**.
 This ensures that only one copy of each event, identified by its unique ID, is present in the **`github_repo_events`** table. **`dlt`** takes care of loading the data incrementally, deduplicating it, and performing the necessary merge operations.

-## *Advanced state management:*
+## Advanced state management:

 Advanced state management in **`dlt`** allows you to store and retrieve values across pipeline runs by persisting them at the destination but accessing them in a dictionary in code.
 This enables you to track and manage incremental loading effectively.
 By leveraging the pipeline state, you can preserve information, such as last values, checkpoints or column renames, and utilize them later in the pipeline.

-# **Transforming the Data**
+# Transforming the Data

 Data transformation plays a crucial role in the data loading process.
 You can perform transformations both before and after loading the data.
 Here's how you can achieve it:

 ## Before Loading:

 Before loading the data, you have the flexibility to perform transformations using Python.
 You can leverage Python's extensive libraries and functions to manipulate and preprocess the data as needed.
-Here's an example of pseudonymizing columns before loading the data
+Here's an example of [pseudonymizing_columns](/docs/general-usage/customising-pipelines/pseudonymizing_columns.md) before loading the data.

 In the above example, the **`pseudonymize_name`** function pseudonymizes the **`name`** column by generating a deterministic hash using SHA256.
 It adds a salt to the column value to ensure consistent mapping.
 The **`dummy_source`** generates dummy data with an **`id`** and **`name`** column, and the **`add_map`** function applies the **`pseudonymize_name`** transformation to each record.